-India has been one of the pioneers and major contributors of the OECD BEPS initiative and is actively pursuing the BEPS agenda.
-India introduced some proposals to adopt OECD BEPS recommendations as part of the proposals in the recently announced Union Budget 2016–17.
-Perhaps the most significant change is incorporation of the concepts of master file and country-by-country reporting in the Indian transfer pricing regulations as of 1 April 2016.
+India has been one of the pioneers and major contributors to the OECD BEPS initiative.
+India has been actively pursuing the BEPS agenda and introduced some proposals to adopt the OECD’s recommendations.
+One significant change is the incorporation of master file and CbyC reporting in the Indian transfer pricing regulations.

-To ensure adherence to these principles, Chapter V of the OECD transfer pricing guidelines was re-written under the BEPS project to provide for more robust documentation and disclosure mechanisms.
+To ensure these principles are followed, Chapter V of the OECD transfer pricing guidelines was rewritten under the BEPS project to provide for more robust documentation and disclosure mechanisms.
 The goal is to provide tax administrators worldwide with the data they need to monitor whether risks, rewards and value align with substance and selectively identify cases for transfer pricing audits based on risk assessment.

-Action 13 provided for three tiers of transfer documentation, namely, the master file, the local file, and the country-by-country report.
+Action 13 provided for three tiers of transfer pricing documentation, namely, master file, local file and CbyC reports.
 Most countries with transfer pricing regulations, including India, already require ‘local file’-type documentation from local entities on their transactions with foreign related parties.
-The master file and country-by-country reporting are new obligations.
+The master file and CbyC reporting requirements are new.

-The master file is expected to provide an overview of an multinational group’s global business model, specifically covering:
+The master file is expected to provide an overview of a multinational group’s global business model, specifically covering:

 The guidelines ask taxpayers to use prudent judgment in determining the level of detail for master file information, keeping in mind the objective of providing tax administrators with a high-level overview of the multinational company group’s global operations and policies.

-Country-by-country reporting requires data about the functions performed, assets owned, personnel employed, revenue generated, profits earned, taxes paid, capital structure, retained earnings, and other information about each entity of the multinational group located in different countries.
-Thus, country-by-country reporting is the platform to vindicate the veracity of the blueprint provided in the master file.
-For tax administrators, the country-by-country report would highlight any possible mismatch between the level of profits or revenues residing in, or intangibles owned by, a group entity, along with the functions carried out by, or capital infused in, that entity.
+CbyC reporting requires data about the functions performed, assets owned, personnel employed, revenue generated, profits earned, taxes paid, capital structure, retained earnings and other information about each entity of the multinational group located in different countries.
+Thus, CbyC reporting is the platform for verifying the blueprint provided in the master file.
+For tax administrators, CbyC reports would highlight any possible mismatch between the level of profits or revenues residing in, or intangibles owned by, a group entity, along with the functions carried out by, or capital contributed to, that entity.

-In line with BEPS Action 13, the recent Union Budget 2016–17 proposes that every Indian entity that is a subsidiary or permanent establishment of a foreign parented or headquartered multinational company group shall disclose the name and country of residence of its ultimate parent entity to the Indian tax authorities.
-The Indian authorities would then obtain the group’s country-by-country report from the tax authorities of the parent’s company of residence under a mutual exchange of information arrangement.
+In line with BEPS Action 13, Finance Act 2016 has incorporated provisions in the Indian tax regulations that require every Indian entity that is a subsidiary or permanent establishment of a foreign parented or headquartered multinational company group to disclose the name and country of residence of its ultimate parent entity to the Indian tax authorities.
+The Indian authorities would then obtain the group’s CbyC report from the tax authorities of the parent’s country of residence under a mutual exchange of information arrangement.